Call-for-Code-for-Racial-Justice/Legit-Info/docs/STYLE.md

 * For functions, class methods, and variables, use snake case (lowercase letters and underscores to separate words).
-* For classes, use CapWords [
+* For classes and API methods, use CapWords [
-CamelCase](https://en.wikipedia.org/wiki/Camel_case): capitalize the first letter of each word.
+: capitalize the first
+letter of each word.
 * For constants, use all capital letters and underscores to separate words.
 * Avoid using overly abbreviated names such as fn; write out first_name instead.
-* All identifiers must be in ASCII only, using English words.
+* All identifiers must be in 7-bit ASCII only, using English words.

 **Indentation**